deepak-dewani/Elastic_Search/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana/README.md

 This repo contains all resources shared during Part 2: Understanding the relevance of your search with Elasticsearch and Kibana.

-By the end of this workshop, you will:
+By the end of this repo, you will:
 - learn how Precision and Recall are used to measure how well Elastic search engine is searching
 - understand how scoring is used to rank the relevance of your search results in Elasticsearch
 - master how to send search queries from Kibana to Elasticsearch to finetune Precision or Recall of your search results